Summer Programs FAQ

 We will send all necessary instructions before the start of the course.

-Some materials will be provided to program participants.
-Additional supplies are available for purchase at the CED Materials Store adjacent to the Fabrication Shop, The Ink Stone close to campus, and various other stores in Berkeley.
+Most materials will be provided to program participants in the Design + Build Bootcamp, embARC, and DISC courses.
+Additional supplies are available for purchase at the CED Materials Store, The Ink Stone close to campus, and various other stores in Berkeley.

 If your instructors want you to purchase any materials before the first day of the program, they will send a list ahead of time.